Thinking critically about research

 Show students the QR code or handout

-- This shows 8 research findings with different critiques
+- Shows research findings with different critiques

 Explain the task:

-Students will see pairs of critiques on the same study.
-Their job is to: - Decide which critiques are generic (could apply to almost any study) vs specific (identifies particular features that matter) - Decide which are weak vs strong
+- Decide which critiques are generic (could apply to almost any study) vs specific (identifies particular features that matter)

 In pairs (5 minutes):

-Start with Examples 1 & 2 (Loftus & Palmer):
+Examples 1 & 2 (Loftus & Palmer):

 - Which critique did you prefer?
 Why?